base2Services/shelvery-aws-backups/README.md

                                Note that when copying to a new key, the shelvery requires access to both the new key and the original key.
                                The full KMS key ARN should be supplied.

+- `shelvery_reencrypt_kms_key_id`  - when it is required to re-encrypt a RDS instance or cluster snapshot with a different KMS key than that of the existing resource.
+Specify the ARN of the KMS Key.

 ### Configuration Priority 0: Sensible defaults

 ```text